viniciusromani/posts-library/README.md

 	* If the cache does not have any data too, it show an empty state
 	* Each post has some images related to it and also a date

+* Picture Detail Screen
+    * You can view the selected image a little bigger than it is on list
+    * To come back to the list, you should only swipe down :)
+    * There also is a black blur effect since this is presented modally

 ## Improvements/Ideas

 * Testing is life!
 Let's add some